sachit3022/other-blog/content/posts/diffusion/index.md

 Suppose if we want to generalise sampling from gaussian instead of uniform mentioned above, we can apply $y = \phi_{unk}^{-1}(\phi_n(x))$, where $x \sim \mathcal{N}(0,1)$ and $\phi_n(\cdot)$ is cdf of unit normal.
 So our goal is to learn $\hat{f} = \phi_{unk}^{-1}(\phi_n(\cdot))$

+We will be covering VAE, score and Denoising diffusion (DDPM) in this blog.
+The overarching idea is the same from the three techniques.
+We will first cover base VAE, and extend it to higerarchial vae. and then show that score based models are higerarchial VAEs with a fixed functional form for forward process given by $f(t)$ and $g(t)$ and the solution is equivalent to solving an SDE.
+DDPM is a simpler version of score modelling by fixing $f(t) = \beta_t$ as mentioned in [\[8\]](#7)
+### VAE
+We will explain VAE and

 ### Diffusion Models

 Diffusion models have been extensively studied, and there is a lot of literature available to learn from [\[1](#1) - [4\]](#4).
 Generally, diffusion is explained theoricatlly and directly moved to a complex problems.
 However, in this blog we try to explain diffusion on toy problems.

-The problem of Image Editing is big to solve.
-We will break the problem into smaller problem.
 First, Can we generate the samples from the 8-mode gaussian ( pdf of the distribution is as described below).
 As the data is 2 diamensional it is easy to visualise and understand the diffusion process.
 Then we move onto generating digits with a respective color.
 Then given a style of a digit and color of the digit model should try to generate such a digit.
-Once we are able to solve the problem of generating a digit with a color we can solve the problem of Image editing with scaling the data and model.
+Once we are able to solve the problem of generating a digit with a color.

 ![Diffusion Evolution](density_evo.gif)